 The grant period is 18–36 months, starting 1 January 2022.
 The first payment will be made in January 2022 at the earliest.

 A condition of the grant is that at least two thirds of the grant period is spent abroad, of which at least one third in a low income or lower middle income country according to OECD’s Development Assistance Committee DAC’s list External link, opens in new window. (columns “Least Developed Countries”, “Low Income Countries which are not LDCs” and “Lower Middle Income Countries and Territories which are not LDCs”).

 You must confirm that you fulfil the mobility condition by attaching a letter of invitation from the foreign host university or equivalent research institution, and also a description and justification of your choice.
 Both documents must cover the period stated in the application.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific content of the application.
 More information on what to do in practical terms is available in our Guide for applicants.
 Opens in new window.

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.

 The information we request under each tab is described below.

 State the country and the host HEI and department where you will be spending your stay abroad.
+State also the number of months you intend to spend at the host department.
 You may state more than one host country/host department.

 Please state the countries that are relevant for the project.